AT-Publishing/website/_posts/2017-06-18-lending-chainsplit.md

 This is for the split into BTC-Core and BTC-Unlimited but the procedure is likely to be the same for the scaling split:

-> In the event of a hardfork that results in a chain split, Bitfinex and other major exchanges—such as Poloniex, Kraken, and GDAX—are faced with the challenge of resolving complex accounting issues in margin trading.
+> In the event of a hard fork that results in a chain split, Bitfinex and other major exchanges—such as Poloniex, Kraken, and GDAX—are faced with the challenge of resolving complex accounting issues in margin trading.
 Ideally, each exchange would agree to a uniform and coherent methodology; however, each serves different audiences and have different market structures, making a universal solution unworkable.
 For example, Bitfinex has decided to take a different approach than the one proffered by Poloniex.

 > After much analysis, we have chosen to handle the accounting of margin trading and funding based on the model of how stock spinoffs, dividends, and distributions are handled in equity markets.

-> Specifically, in the case of a hardfork event, **lenders will receive both BTC and BTU**.
+> Specifically, in the case of a hard fork event, **lenders will receive both BTC and BTU**.

 > Anyone that is short BTC/USD or long any BTC trading pair (ETH/BTC, LTC/BTC, etc.) [that is, borrowing BTC] will owe BTU to the lender, effectively making the user short BTU.
 An exception is in the case that BTC is borrowed but not in use as margin collateral, in which case BTU accrues to the lender.